-Use [stage]
+Use stage

 [Service life/Vehicle activity] and functional unit

 [Vehicle activity is defined as an annual distance of operation for a vehicle model or fleet that may be integrated over a fixed time period (e.g., the vehicle life, such as 15 years), and includes a vehicle scrappage rate (removal of vehicles from the fleet due to accidents, age, failure, or retirement).
-Integration of the annual vehicle activity shall be used together with annual emission rates, such as emission rates of electric generation mix, within emissions calculations in regions where up-to-date, powertrain-specific, annual vehicle activity data is available.
+Integration of the annual vehicle activity shall be used together with annual emission rates, such as emission rates of electric generation mix, within emissions calculations in regions where up to date, powertrain-specific, annual vehicle activity data is available.
 In regions where detailed vehicle activity data is not available, aggregate vehicle lifetime activity may be used in place of annual vehicle activity.
 Vehicle lifetime activity is expressed in terms of a fixed distance in kilometres (km) driven over a fixed service life and should be representative of typical regional usage patterns.
 This is represented mathematically as: